cappetta/SecDevOps-Toolkit/README.md

     - cloud-int

 ## Git-Secrets

-Hands-down the most important step you can do right now if you use AWS is to run this script in the root directory of all repo's you clone.
-Human-Error will leak AWS keys and must run this in every .git repository you want protected.
+If you read-this you need to take action right now & execute these steps on any system you have work/develop on.
+Human-Error will leak AWS keys and must run this in every on any system which might have a repository you want protected.

-If you read-this you need to take action right now & add this step into any system you have a repository on.

     1) Make a directory for the template: mkdir ~/.git-template